joemonem/Reasons/README.md

+# Reasons
-# For the moments when you neeed to remind yourself why you're doing something difficult
+For the moments when you neeed to remind yourself why you're doing something difficult